Kinokkory/wiwinwlh/tutorial.md

 **Biplate**

-Biplates generalize plates where the target type isn't necessarily the same as the source, it uses multiparamater typeclasses to indicate the type sub of the sub-target.
+Biplates generalize plates where the target type isn't necessarily the same as the source, it uses multiparameter typeclasses to indicate the type of the sub-target.
 The Uniplate functions all have an equivalent generalized biplate form.